 GETTING YOUR FORM I-20.

-The following information contains rules for issuance of your Form I-20 by Caldwell College.
+The following information contains rules for issuance of your Form I-20 by Caldwell University.
 Read and follow them VERY carefully.
 You cannot complete this process without following them step-by-step.
 Sometimes, we may have to ask you to give us more evidence of your financial ability, perhaps more than once.
 The U.S. Government requires that we be absolutely sure, to the best of our ability, that you will have enough financial support to cover the full costs of your stay in the U.S. Too little money causes pain and distress for students.
 We insist that students and their families look closely at the costs of living and studying in the U.S. and make careful plans to be sure your needs will be met.

 You must be a “bona fide” student intending to pursue a full course of study in the program to which you have been admitted.
 We recommend that you start preparing your financial documents as soon as possible, so your I-20 can only be issued after you have been admitted.